robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ## .red[C18: The System uses a Static Analysis tool]
 .footnote[
-See notes for class exercise
+See notes (hit `p`) for class exercise
 ]
 ???
 # Class exercise:
-Work in your team to rephrase these appropriately.
+# Work in your team to rephrase these appropriately.
-When you are done enter your answers [here.](https://docs.google.com/a/unomaha.edu/document/d/1ApR8Mdh4Ks4bB10ame4oXb6hs3AcxriOH0L-mjKOS1I/edit?usp=sharing)
+When you are done enter your answers in this [Google Doc](https://docs.google.com/a/unomaha.edu/document/d/1ApR8Mdh4Ks4bB10ame4oXb6hs3AcxriOH0L-mjKOS1I/edit?usp=sharing)

 ---